Tŷ Mawr Wybrnant run-of-river hydropower demo site

 Objectives of the demonstration

-The system is expected to generate about 19,000 kWh of clean renewable electricity per year, equivalent to over 8 tons of CO2 avoided per year.
+The system is expected to generate about 19,000 kWh of clean renewable electricity per year, equivalent to over 5.3 tons of CO2 avoided.
 The main purpose of the installation is to demonstrate not only the environmental benefits of the scheme (low/null impact on the ecosystem and CO2 savings) but also to prove the economic attractiveness of such small-scale distributed hydro generation.

-The construction of the 4 kW generation scheme started in late 2018 and the plant is expected to be online by March 2019.
+The construction of the 4 kW generation scheme started in late 2018 and the plant as of late April 2019 is fully built and awaiting grid connection.